 If your personal injury claim exceeds the amounts payable under the driver’s insurance policy, you may be able to sue the driver personally for the balance.
 An experienced personal injury lawyer will be indispensable in resolving your claim.

 To learn how the seat belt defense works in comparative negligence cases in different states, you may enjoy the article from claimsjournal.com entitled “Seat Belt Defense in All 50 States.”

-If you would like to talk to one of our attorneys about your personal injury claim from an auto accident, or anything else, please contact us.
+If you would like to talk to one of our attorneys about your personal injury claim from a Las Vegas Car Accident Attorney, or anything else, please contact us.
 Our experienced staff will gladly answer all your questions.
 We invite you to make us your resource for all your legal questions.